 I Love You, Man

 Paul Rudd gets engaged to Rashida Jones early on so the rest of the movie concerns all the plans for the big day.
 And whoops—the groom doesn’t have enough friends to even out with all the bridesmaids.
 Time to for Rudd to find some guy friends, but that’s not as easy as it sounds.
 The finale is a gorgeous, make-you-tear-up-at-the-view beach wedding.
 And it’s going to have one of those dramatic interruptions.
 The vows get a bromance redo as well, but in the end everything’s balanced out perfection!
-These may just be the funniest movies of all time.

 The most famous scene in this rom-com happens when Katherine Heigl gets to try on the 27 craziest bridesmaids gowns you’ve ever seen.
 Your eyes will feast on electric colors like hot pink and canary yellow.
 Hoop skirts and parasols.
 Over-embellished monstrosities with lace, ribbons, and ruffles.
 Puff sleeves.
 Tulle petticoats.
 A way too short mini.
 Plus you get glimpses of the actual weddings: cowboy themes, scuba style nuptials, and a bunch more including one for a bridesmaid who finally becomes a bride!
 These are the movies to watch just for the clothes.